doritzku/TheBCA_Assignment1/README.md

 # TheBCA_Assignment1

 Delve into our Git repository for Python unit test practice assignments.
 Strengthen your skills and proficiency with our curated collection of code challenges.

-1) Added Prime number code with a test code
+1. Added Prime number code with a test code
+2. Added code for finding Factorial with test code